 We had tried so hard to eliminate anything nonessential from our heavy backpacks, but I did bring a small brass bell, intending to hang it to ring as I walked.
 Its sound was pleasing to me, but after we started, I decided it would be just noise, too intrusive to others and distracting to myself when the quiet of the countryside and the soft conversation of fellow pilgrims was much more appropriate, so it stayed at the bottom of my pack.

-We asked someone to snap our picture in front of the Cathedral, then rested a bit, observing the lively scene for awhile before we went to find the Pilgrim Office.
-After we stood in line there to get our certificates, our Camino diplomas, we sat outside the entrance, greeting other new arrivals.
-There were high fives and waves, smiles and some tears, from both them and from us.
+We asked someone to snap our picture in front of the Cathedral, then rested a bit, observing the lively scene for a while before we went to find the Pilgrim Office.
+After we stood in line there to get our certificates, and our Camino diplomas, we sat outside the entrance, greeting other new arrivals.
+There were high fives and waves, smiles, and some tears, from both them and from us.

 It was another of those many moments when I remembered a favorite poem by the Japanese poet, Ariwara No Narihira, who wrote it in the middle of the ninth century, probably as pilgrims half a world away began to walk to Santiago.